 Why Study Biology at Vermont State?

 - High-paying careers: The average salary for biological scientists with advanced degrees is $90,010*.

-- Unparalleled research opportunities: Grow your skills through hands-on work using cutting-edge equipment in our state labs or in the field through travel courses to Iceland, Costa Rica, and the Mojave Desert.
+- Research opportunities: Grow your skills through laboratory work using cutting-edge equipment or in the field through travel courses to Iceland and Costa Rica.

 - A personalized, flexible classroom experience: You’ll be part of small classes taught by expert faculty who will support your academic progress toward your personalized goals.